Major Thibaut

-Major Thibaut, Jr. (born January 3, 1977), is an American politician who served as a member of the Louisiana House of Representatives for the 18th district from 2008 to 2020.
+Major Thibaut Jr. (born January 3, 1977), is an American politician who served as a member of the Louisiana House of Representatives for the 18th district from 2008 to 2020.
 The district encompasses Iberville, West Baton Rouge, West Feliciana, and Pointe Coupee parishes.
 Thibaut is known for his efforts to obtain infrastructure improvements in his largely rural district.

 Early life and education

 Thibaut was born in Oscar, Louisiana.
 He graduated the Catholic High School of Pointe Coupee in 1995 and earned a Bachelor of Arts degree in political science and government from Louisiana State University in 1999.

 Career

 He is a member of the Million Dollar Roundtable.
-He is also affiliated with the American Quarter Horse Association, Lions International, the Chamber of Commerce, and the National Rifle Association.
+He is also affiliated with the American Quarter Horse Association, Lions International, the Chamber of Commerce, and the National Rifle Association of America.

 Career

 On September 30, 2006, Thibaut was elected to the District F seat on the Pointe Coupee Parish School Board over two other Democrats.